Nursing and Midwifery Council (NMC) Lawyers

 Fitness to Practise Referral to the NMC

 Referrals to the NMC can have a profound impact and life-changing consequences on a nurse and midwife’s reputation and personal life.
 We will explain each stage of the process and advise you of your options and discuss defence strategy.
 Whatever the allegation, it is vital that you obtain expert legal advice from a specialist Nursing and Midwifery Council (NMC) Solicitor.

 It is vital that you seek specialist legal advice upon receipt of a referral from the NMC.
 Any response must be carefully considered to protect your interests.
-Your case may be disposed of by carefully drafted written submissions and without a referral to a fitness to practise committee.
+Your case may be disposed of by carefully drafted written submissions and without a referral to the fitness to practise committee.

 How does the NMC Investigate Complaints?

 When a complaint is made, the NMC will initially screen the case.

 (i) Are the concerns serious enough to suggest that you may not be fit to practise?; (ii) Does the case meet the NMC formal requirements?; (iii) Will they be able to obtain credible evidence about the concerns?: and (iv) Can you show that you have already remedied any problems in your practice sufficiently so that the NMC can be confident that any risk to patients, along with risk to public trust in nurses, midwives and nursing associates or professional standards, has already been dealt with?

 If your case passes the screening stage, the NMC will commence a formal investigation and prepare your case for the NMC Case Examiners.

 Once the NMC complete their investigation, they will send you all the evidence that they have gathered, including evidence obtained during any criminal and/or internal investigation, as well as an investigation report.

 You will then have 28 days to provide a response, before your case is sent for consideration by the Case Examiners.